Luke 2 – Jesus’ Birth and Boyhood

 iii.
 Where did this happen?
 In A.D.
 150, Justin Martyr said that the place Jesus was born was a cave in Bethlehem.
 Later (330) under Constantine the Great a church was built over the cave, which many believe is still the most probable place where Jesus was born.

 e.
-Her firstborn son: This invites the logical conclusion that Mary had other children as well, despite the Roman Catholic dogma of the perpetual virginity of Mary.
+Her firstborn son: This invites the logical conclusion that Mary had other children after she had given birth to Jesus, despite the Roman Catholic teaching of the perpetual virginity of Mary.

 f.
 Wrapped Him in swaddling cloths: These are snugly wrapped strips of cloth.
 More remarkable than the swaddling cloths is the fact that He was laid in a manger – a feeding trough for animals.